rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Robert Francis Prevost of US becomes new Pope
+## As it happened: US cardinal becomes new Pope

 date: 2025-05-08, from: RTÉ News